 If you are looking for a new retriever puppy, there are a lot of ways to go about the search.
 But if you are looking for that puppy to be an incredible hunting companion or a fierce hunt test competitor, you should be referencing a pedigree before making the decision.
-While I know that a dog does not need to be pedigreed to be an excellent dog, a strong pedigree can help you stack the odds in your favor that the dog will have the qualities you are looking for in a great hunting dog or competition dog.
+While I know a dog does not need to be pedigreed to be an excellent dog, a strong pedigree can help you stack the odds in your favor.
+It will weight the scales that the dog will have the hunting or competition qualities you are looking for in your next dog.
 Here is how to read a retriever dog’s pedigree and how to use this tool to find your next hunting or competition dog.

 Why should I care about my dog’s pedigree?

 There are several things you can learn about your dog’s genealogy by referencing their pedigree.
 Here are the most important ones for someone seeking a great hunting or competition dog.

 One of the main reasons we care about a puppy’s pedigree is because we want to be sure that the puppy’s mom and dad were proven and trainable.
 This is shown on a retriever’s pedigree through the addition of titles before and/or after the dog’s name.

 Example: HRCH Piddle Creek’s High Tide Hooligan MH

 When dogs compete in hunt tests and field trials, they can earn titles that prove the dog can hunt or compete at a certain level.
 In the above example, the dog has competed in both UKC and AKC hunt tests at a very high level.